ricab/scope_guard/docs/design.md

 `noexcept` lambda).

 In order to maintain the same behavior accross C++ standard versions, this option is disabled by default.
-I personally favor enabling it, if possible, in &ge;C++17.
+I personally favor enabling it, if possible (in &ge;C++17).

 ### No return

 A scope guard cannot know what to do with any callback returns.
 It can only ignore and discard them.
 But returns express information that is usually important.
-They are often employed for error handling and, in some programming styles, they even transfer resource ownership.
+They are often employed for error handling and even to transfer resource ownership.
 Forgetting to check returns is a familiar cause of bugs.
 Linters look for them and compilers provide special attributes to warn against them (e.g [warn_unused_result](https://gcc.gnu.org/onlinedocs/gcc-4.7.2/gcc/Function-Attributes.html)).
 The attribute [[nodiscard]] was even added to C++17 to help addressing such issues.

-The situation is still defective in my opinion.
+The situation is still suboptimal, in my opinion.
 The decision of whether to ignore a return should belong to the caller, not the provider.
 But it should be an explicit decision (just like casts for conversions).
 In an ideal world, ignored returns should never have been possible without a conscious request